 }

 }You'll need a Firebase service account key with appropriate permissions.
-Generate one from your Firebase Console under Project Settings → Service Accounts.
+Generate one from your Firebase Console under Project Settings, then Service Accounts.

 2. Notion MCP Plugin

-What it does: Full read/write access to your Notion workspace—pages, databases, comments, users, and teams.
+What it does: Full read/write access to your Notion workspace: pages, databases, comments, users, plus teams.

 Why I use it: I manage all my development tasks in Notion.
 The integration means Claude can: